LoomaDesign

 The category decides the image set.

 Start with the most accurate source image available.
-It does not have to be beautiful, but it needs to show the real product clearly.
+It can be plain, but it needs to show the real product clearly.
 If the product has a label, texture, display panel, clasp, strap, zipper, handle, port, printed logo, shade, or packaging detail, collect extra reference photos before generation.

 Use the source image as the product anchor.
 This prevents the workflow from drifting into generic AI art.

 The first output should be a clean main product image.
-For many Shopify brands, the main image does not have to be a marketplace-style pure white background, but it still needs fast recognition.
+Many Shopify brands can use a non-white first image, but it still needs fast recognition.
 Collection pages, search results, recommendation sections, and mobile thumbnails often pull from this image.
 If the main image is too editorial, the product can become harder to identify.

 The second output should be the alternate angle.
-This is where shape becomes easier to understand.
+Shape becomes easier to understand from this image.
 Bags need side or back views.
 Bottles may need cap and label visibility.
 Appliances may need front, side, and top views.
 Jewelry may need clasp and chain detail.

 The third output should be detail proof.
-This is where the product copy becomes believable.
+Product copy becomes believable when the image shows the evidence.
 If the page claims premium leather, show the grain.
 If it claims easy cleaning, show the surface or removable part.
 If it claims compatibility, show the port, fit, or included accessory.

 The fourth output should be scale.
 Shopify pages often lose scale because a clean product render floats in a white frame.
 Put the product beside a hand, counter, shelf, laptop, model, sink, bathroom counter, desk, or packaging.
-The reference should be realistic and should not exaggerate the product.
+The reference should be realistic and keep the product honest.

 The fifth output should be a lifestyle scene.
 This image should make the product easier to imagine in use.
-It should not hide the product in a wide room or bury it behind props.
+Keep the product visible and avoid burying it in a wide room or behind props.
 A lifestyle image still belongs to the product page, not an art board.

 The sixth output should be a mobile check.
 Review the set as a small gallery.
 The product should remain clear, detail crops should still be readable, and variant colors should still look distinct.
-If the image works only on desktop, it is not ready for a Shopify product page.
+Images that work only on desktop are not ready for launch traffic.

 What AI Should Change and What It Should Leave Alone